LujainSaad/100DaysOfPython/README.md

 # ✧ 100 Days Of Python ✧

-As a computer science graduate, I already have experience with Python from competitive programming contests and my graduation project.
+As a computer science graduate and currently working as an IT engineer, I already have experience with Python from competitive programming contests and my graduation project.
 I just find working on these projects a good exercise, and I'm a fan of Dr. Angela's courses <3.

 - Day 15: Setting up PyCharm